canaery/xdflow/docs/tutorials/basic-pipeline.md

-# Basic Pipeline Walkthrough
+# Spectral Pipeline Walkthrough

 This walkthrough mirrors the intent of the notebook in `docs/tutorials/basic_tutorial.ipynb`, but keeps the published documentation lightweight and RTD-friendly.
+For a base-install example, start with the [5-Minute Core Quickstart](quickstart.md).

 It uses `MultiTaperTransform`, so install `xdflow[spectral]` or `xdflow[all]` before running the example.